DataBiosphere/data-portal/content/community-update/community-update/dcp-matrix-ux-study-spring-2021.md

 ### What are the study goals?

-- Learn how researchers use the Data Portal when accessing the various matrices (DCP Generated Matrix and Contributor Generated Matrix).
+- Learn how researchers use the Data Portal when accessing the various matrices (DCP-generated matrix and contributor-generated matrix).

 - Identify improvements to the presentation, schema, and file format of matrices and their metadata.